junkkerrigan/tododododo/README.md

 ## What is this repository?

-I use it to practice developing applications and try out new technologies.
+I use it to improve my developer skills and try out new technologies.\
 This is my vision of a to-do app.

 ## Installation